memesrized/med-retrieval-qna/README.md

 #### Pretrained/custom models

 A lot of pretrained embeddings models are available in huggingface, but for better performance it's better to train (or finetune) a model with custom loss that is based on penalty for distance between human questions and answers.

+### LLM
+LLMs are good for general language understanding due to large amount of training data.

+At the same time they are really slow and expensive, so it's good baseline to test other models, but not production solution

+#### Pretrained/custom models

+It's more about proprietary API vs fine-tuned local model.
+In case of small amounts of requests proprietary API is much more memory efficient, but then we have problems with legal aspects of data transferring (GDPR, etc.)

+## Final architecture

+As data is not provided and given time is limited I decided to pick pretrained models and test data from huggingface.

+### Data

+After my investigation I found these datasets to be the closest to given task open data.

+Possible QnA database:

+- `medmcqa`
+    - QnA dataset with multiple answers
+- `medquad` (`AnonymousSub/MedQuAD_47441_Question_Answer_Pairs` on huggingface)
+    - QnA dataset

+Interesting test set (is not implemented yet):

+- `Elfsong/ClinicalDataset`
+    - patient-doctor small dialogs and their summaries

+### Models and Pipeline

+The best solution that is possible to implement without model training (with usage of pretrained models) is NER as classification + sentence embeddings.

+There are a lot of general med/bio/clinical models for ner and embeddings, but classification task is too specific to find open-source solution.

+LLMs are too big for local experiments and also small LLMs are not that good.

+Just embeddings without ner should suffer from irrelevant information without proper fine-tuning.
+Such tuning can be done but it's time consuming and take a lot of effort.

+#### Models to play with

+    ner_models = [
+        "ukkendane/bert-medical-ner",
+        "samrawal/bert-base-uncased_clinical-ner",
+        "samrawal/bert-large-uncased_med-ner",
+    ]
+    emb_models = [
+        "emilyalsentzer/Bio_ClinicalBERT",
+        "medicalai/ClinicalBERT",
+        "pritamdeka/S-Biomed-Roberta-snli-multinli-stsb",
+        "menadsa/S-BioELECTRA",
+        "TimKond/S-BioLinkBert-MedQuAD",
+        "TimKond/S-PubMedBert-MedQuAD",
+        "kamalkraj/bioelectra-base-discriminator-pubmed",
+    ]

+### Retrieval Algorithm

+To imitate embeddings search simple matrix multiplication is used to find similarities and then pick sorted top-k results.

+In production (e.g. `n` millions of records) it can be implemented via `elastic search` or `faiss` library.

+### Backend and UI

+Simple `FastAPI` server with hosted models and `Streamlit` for demonstration with nice UI.

+Also it's possible to up the whole app with `docker-compose`.